Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Matrix correction of aberrations

 \subsubsection{Aberration correction in the transmit plane wave basis}

 \la{Next, aberration correction is performed for the transmit mode (input).
 It is important to note that it is possible to change the correction basis if need be.
-Here, correcting in the plane-wave basis in \wi{the transmit mode} is optimal since} the ultrasound emission sequence \la{was} performed in this basis. \al{Indeed, \la{ \al{it can} also help to} compensate for unwanted movements of the medium that may have occurred during the acquisition.} \la{\al{\wi{A set of dual reflection matrices $\mathbf{R}'_{xk}(z)$}~\eqref{Rxk} is built from the updated FR matrix and an aberration phase law is extracted from the corresponding distortion matrices $\mathbf{D}'_{\wi{\mathbf{r}}k}(\rp)$~\cite{lambert2020distortion}.} The aberration correction process in the plane wave basis is similar to that described here for the transducer basis \eqref{eq:Q1_forcorrection}-\eqref{eq:Rcorr_rr}, replacing the matrix $\mathbf{Q}_0$ by $\mathbf{T}_0$~\eqref{T0}.} \la{ The result is} \al{an updated FR matrix $\mathbf{R}^{(c)}_{xx}(z)$\la{, an example of which} is displayed in \al{Fig.~\ref{fig:F}(e)} at $z=28$~mm.
-The corresponding CMP intensity profile is displayed in \al{Fig.~\ref{fig:F}(g)} for the area $\mathcal{A}_1$ shown in \al{Fig.~\ref{fig:Full_results}(a)}}. \al{Compared to the initial CMP intensity profile, the result of this first step of the aberration correction process seems quite modest (see \al{Table.}~\ref{tab:resolution-3dB}).
+Here, correcting in the plane-wave basis in \wi{the transmit mode} is more efficient since} the ultrasound emission sequence \la{was} performed in this basis. \al{Indeed, \la{ \al{it can} also help to} compensate for axial movements of the medium that may have occurred during the acquisition.
+Such movements give rise to additional phase shifts in the illumination basis. } \la{\al{\wi{A set of dual reflection matrices $\mathbf{R}'_{xk}(z)$}~\eqref{Rxk} is built from the updated FR matrix and an aberration phase law is extracted from the corresponding distortion matrices $\mathbf{D}'_{\wi{\mathbf{r}}k}(\rp)$~\cite{lambert2020distortion}.} The aberration correction process in the plane wave basis is similar to that described here for the transducer basis \eqref{eq:Q1_forcorrection}-\eqref{eq:Rcorr_rr}, replacing the matrix $\mathbf{Q}_0$ by $\mathbf{T}_0$~\eqref{T0} (Fig.~\ref{fig:schema__process_abCorr1}(c)).} \la{ The result is} \al{an updated FR matrix $\mathbf{R}^{(c)}_{xx}(z)$\la{, an example of which} is displayed in \al{Fig.~\ref{fig:F}(e)} at $z=39$~mm.
+The corresponding CMP intensity profile is displayed in \al{Fig.~\ref{fig:F}(g)} for the area $\mathcal{B}$ shown in \al{Fig.~\ref{fig:Full_results}(c)}}. \al{Compared to the initial CMP intensity profile, the result of this first step of the aberration correction process seems quite modest (see \al{Table.}~\ref{tab:resolution-3dB}).
 This is explained by the relatively large size of the spatial window $\Delta \mathbf{r}$ chosen at the first step of the \al{UMI} process (Table.~\ref{tab:parameters}).
-While the central part of the FR matrix seems thinner in Fig.~\ref{fig:F}\al{(d)} compared to its initial counterpart in Fig.~\ref{fig:F}\al{(b)}, the focusing quality is not drastically improved on the eccentric parts of the field-of-view.
-This means that the isoplanatic patches are probably smaller than the area $\Delta \mathbf{r}$ of the spatial window whose initial value \la{was} fixed to meet the convergence condition of \eqref{con}.}
+While the central part of the FR matrix seems thinner in Fig.~\ref{fig:F}(e) compared to its initial counterpart in Fig.~\ref{fig:F}(c), the focusing quality is not drastically improved on the eccentric parts of the field-of-view.
+These residual aberrations will be tackled in the next iteration of the aberration correction process by: (\textit{i}) projecting the ultrasound data in the transducer basis at input in order to compensate for aberrations induced by superficial layers at large depths; (\textit{ii}) projecting the ultrasound data in the plane wave basis at output in order to compensate for aberrations at shallow depths; (\textit{ii}) reducing the area $\Delta \mathbf{r}$ in order to address higher-order aberrations associated with smaller isoplanatic patches.}